 - 1. Using your normal backup procedures, create a backup of the RACF database. - 2.
 Log on to RACMAINT on the system you are upgrading.
 Do not disconnect from RACMAINT or close this session. - 3.
-Run the RACFCONV utility. - a.
-Verify that the minidisks that are linked by RACMAINT are owned by 7VMRAC40:
+If the RACFVM 200 and 300 minidisks are defined on FBA (SCSI) DASD, in a new terminal session, log on to OPERATOR on the system you are upgrading and force RACFVM using this command: